 Forfeiting a lease for non-payment of rent

-Ordinarily, a right of forfeiture may only be exercised if it is expressly provided for within the lease.
-The exception to this is that the landlord may have ‘implied’ right where the tenant has breached a condition (a fundamental requirement of the contract).
-Principally this includes a non-payment of rent, assuming that payment of rent is a condition of the lease (which would normally be the case).
+A right of forfeiture may only be exercised if it is expressly provided for within the lease.
+The exception to this is that the landlord may have an ‘implied’ right where the tenant has breached a condition (a fundamental requirement of the contract).
+This includes a non-payment of rent, assuming that payment of rent is a condition of the lease (which would normally be the case).

 Forfeiture of a lease for non-payment of rent can be affected in the normal way (by peaceful re-entry or a court order).